January 8, 2015

-HIV (human immunodeficiency virus) is the virus that causes AIDS (Acquired Immune Deficiency Syndrome).
+HIV (human immunodeficiency virus) is the virus that causes AIDS (acquired immune deficiency syndrome).
 HIV kills or damages cells in the body's immune system, gradually destroying the body's ability to fight infection and certain cancers.
-An estimated 850,000 to 950,000 people are infected with HIV in the United States.
+CDC estimated that 1.1 million people were living with HIV/AIDS in the United States in 2010.

-People with HIV/AIDS are considered at increased risk from serious influenza-related complications.
+People with HIV/AIDS are at high risk of serious influenza-related complications.
 Studies done before routine use of highly active antiretroviral therapy (HAART) suggested an increased risk for heart- and lung-related hospitalizations in people infected with HIV during influenza season as opposed to other times of the year, and a higher risk of influenza-related death in HIV-infected people.
-Other studies have indicated that influenza symptoms might be prolonged and the risk of influenza-related complications higher for certain HIV-infected people.
+Other studies have indicated that influenza symptoms might be prolonged and the risk of influenza-related complications is higher for certain HIV-infected people.
 Vaccination with a flu shot has been shown to produce an immune response against influenza viruses in certain people infected with HIV.

 Because influenza can result in serious illness, HIV-infected persons are recommended for vaccination.
-During the setting of the current vaccine shortage, people with HIV/AIDS are among the priority groups that should get flu shots this season.
-This fact sheet provides Questions & Answers to guide the administration of both flu shots and antiviral medications to people with HIV/AIDS.
+To help you prepare for the flu this season, this fact sheet provides Questions & Answers to guide the administration of both flu shots and antiviral medications to people with HIV/AIDS.

-People with chronic underlying medical conditions (such as asthma, diabetes, or heart disease), including HIV/AIDS, should receive inactivated influenza vaccine (the flu shot) during the 2004-05 influenza season.
-People with HIV/AIDS are considered at increased risk from serious influenza-related complications and should get the inactivated influenza vaccine (the flu shot).
-Persons with advanced HIV disease may have a poor response to immunization.
-Therefore, chemoprophylaxis (use of antiviral medications for prevention) should be considered for these patients if they are likely to be exposed to people with influenza.
-(CDC has developed interim recommendations on the use of antiviral medications for the 2004-05 influenza season.)
+People with HIV/AIDS are at high risk of serious influenza-related complications and should get the inactivated influenza vaccine (the flu shot).
+Persons with advanced HIV disease may have a poor immune response to vaccination.
+Therefore, pre-exposure chemoprophylaxis (use of antiviral medications to prevent influenza infection) may be considered for these patients if they are likely to be exposed to people with influenza.

-Contraindications to the use of inactivated influenza vaccine (the flu shot) in persons with HIV/AIDS are the same as those for uninfected persons -- a history of severe allergy (i.e., anaphylactic allergic reaction) to hens' eggs, or a history of onset of Guillain-Barre syndrome during the 6 weeks after vaccination.
+Contraindications to the use of inactivated influenza vaccine (the flu shot) in persons with HIV/AIDS are the same as those for persons without HIV/AIDS.

-No. Persons with HIV/AIDS and persons with other medical conditions (such as asthma, diabetes, or heart disease) are not recommended to receive the LAIV (FluMist®).
+No. Persons with HIV/AIDS should not get the nasal spray vaccine [LAIV] (FluMist®).
 LAIV (FluMist®) contains a weakened form of the live influenza virus.
-LAIV (FluMist®) is approved for use only among healthy1 people 2-49 years of age2 who are not pregnant.
+LAIV (FluMist®) is not recommended for use in people with weakened immune systems (immunosuppression).

-There are no published data on interactions between anti-influenza agents such as amantidine and rimantidine and drugs used in the management of HIV infected persons.
-Patients should be observed for adverse drug reactions to anti-influenza chemoprophylaxis agents, especially when neurologic conditions or renal insufficiency is present.
+There are no published data on interactions between the recommended influenza antiviral agents (oseltamivir, zanamivir and peramivir) and drugs used in the management of HIV infected persons.
+Patients should be observed for adverse drug reactions to influenza antiviral chemoprophylaxis agents, especially when neurologic conditions or renal insufficiency is present.

-Influenza vaccination is recommended for health-care workers who are involved in direct care of HIV-infected patients.
-More information about vaccination of health-care workers can be found in "Prevention and Control of Influenza Recommendations of the Advisory Committee on Immunization Practices (ACIP)".
-Health-care workers who are healthy, less than 50 years of age, and are not pregnant may receive the nasal-spray flu vaccine (LAIV/FluMist) as long as they do not care for severely immunosuppressed persons who require a protective environment.
+Influenza vaccination is recommended for health care workers, including those who are involved in direct care of HIV-infected patients.
+More information about vaccination of health care workers can be found in "Prevention and Control of Influenza With Vaccines: Recommendations of the Advisory Committee on Immunization Practices (ACIP), 2010."
+Health care workers who are younger than 50 years of age, and are not pregnant may receive the nasal-spray flu vaccine (LAIV/FluMist) as long as they do not care for severely immunosuppressed persons who require a protective environment.